-shutthedord asked: I was just wondering, is this still a thing that is happening?
+shutthedord said: I was just wondering, is this still a thing that is happening?

 Yes.
 Give me a week or so to get it back up and running. :)